1924 Los Angeles pneumonic plague outbreak: Media coverage

 Los Angeles media coverage of the plague was considered vague compared to that of media outside of the city, often attributing the outbreak to pneumonia, as seen in a subheading in the Los Angeles Examiner reading "Officials Believe Virulent Pneumonia Outbreak Controlled" and a headline in the Los Angeles Times reading "Seven are Dead from Pneumonia," both of which published on November 3.
-The plague was not referred to by name until November 6, by which time the plague was practically over.
+From November 1 to November 5, despite the fact that the plague was confirmed by name, it was referred to as a "strange malady", "pneumonia", "virulent pneumonia", or "malignant pneumonia" by city health officials.
+The plague was not referred to by name until November 6 by Los Angeles newspapers, by which time the plague was practically over.
+The justification for the evasion was that pneumonic plague was a technical term that meant "malignant pneumonia".
+The news blackout was mostly confined to Los Angeles since most Californian newspapers referred to the outbreak correctly.
+For example, the State Board of Health in Oakland dedicated time to discuss the epidemic on its weekly radio show.
 Many Los Angeles newspapers also incorrectly depicted Belvedere Gardens and the Macy Street District, both heavily populated by Mexican immigrants, as separate from the City of Los Angeles.
 Any news reports that did refer to the outbreak by name often portrayed Mexican Americans and their respective neighborhoods as 'menaces.'

 By comparison, The New York Times and The Washington Post both referred to the plague by name, even comparing it to the Black Death of the 14th century.
 Several newspapers outside of Los Angeles covered the deployment of the plague antiserum in early November in detail, including the Chicago Tribune; The Evening World; Herald & Review; The Indianapolis Times; Moon-Journal of Battle Creek, Michigan; New York World; The Philadelphia Bulletin; The Philadelphia Inquirer; The Philadelphia North American; Public Ledger; San Francisco Daily News; and the San Francisco Evening Bulletin.